7 Tried And Tested Strategies To Give Your New Year 7s The Best Start In KS3 Maths

 It is easy to get frustrated with these little quirks of new Year 7s, but it comes back to the cognitive load theory; we must expect our Year 7s to make mistakes, and these mistakes will often continue way beyond the first week or month of transition to secondary.

-For those of you looking forward to teaching a new set of Year 7 classes in September, good luck – I’ll be thinking of you, and to tell you the truth, I’ll be a little bit jealous.
+For those of you looking forward to teaching a new set of Year 7 classes in September, good luck!
+I’ll be thinking of you, and to tell you the truth, I’ll be a little bit jealous.
 Once you know how to handle them Year 7 are fantastically good fun and you’ll have a great year.

-Every week Third Space Learning’s maths specialist tutors support thousands of students across hundreds of schools with weekly online 1-to-1 lessons and maths interventions designed to address learning gaps and boost progress.
+Every week Third Space Learning’s maths specialist tutors support thousands of students across hundreds of schools with weekly maths tuition designed to plug gaps and boost progress.

-Since 2013 we’ve helped over 150,000 primary and secondary students become more confident, able mathematicians.
-Learn more or request a personalised quote for your school to speak to us about your school’s needs and how we can help.
+Learn about the Year 7 programme or request a personalised quote for your school to speak to us about your school’s needs and how we can help.